coralproject/talk/docs/source/01-01-talk-quickstart.md

 At this point you've successfully installed, configured, and ran your very own instance of Talk!
-Continue through this documentation on this site to learn more on how to configure, develop with, and contribute to Talk!
+Continue through this documentation on this site to learn more on how to configure, develop and contribute to Talk!